CESNET/dp3/docs/install.md

 1. The `-d` flag runs the services in the background, so you can continue working in the same terminal.
    The `--build` flag forces Docker to rebuild the images, so you can be sure you are running the latest version.
    If you want to run the services in the foreground, omit the `-d` flag.

+??? info "Docker Compose basics"

+      The state of running containers can be checked using:

+      ```shell
+      docker compose ps
+      ```

+      which will display the state of running processes.
+The logs of the services can be displayed using:

+      ```shell
+      docker compose logs
+      ```

+      which will display the logs of all services, or:

+      ```shell
+      docker compose logs <service name>
+      ```

+      which will display only the logs of the given service.
+      (In this case, the services are *rabbitmq*, *mongo*, *mongo_express*, and *redis*)

+      We can now focus on running the platform and developing or testing.
+After you are done, simply run:

+      ```shell
+      docker compose down
+      ```

+      which will stop and remove all containers, networks and volumes created by `docker compose up`.

 There are two main ways to run the application itself.
 First is a little more hand-on, and allows easier debugging.